Triumphant return for retooled Marlins, who beat Orioles 4-0

 Once they finally got back on the diamond, the Marlins backed up the assertion of president of baseball operations Michael Hill, who said beforehand: “We expect to win games.”

+Who knows how it will play out?
+For now, however, Miami stands atop the NL East in terms of winning percentage.
+Before this season, the Marlins have never been in first place after June 30.

+“Finally we got out on the field and we do what we’re supposed to do,” Aguilar said.
+“Now we’ve got to keep going.”

 Miami put a whopping 18 players on the injured list and showed up with an equal number of replacements on their 30-man roster — some from their minor league camp, others obtained via trade and a few plucked off the waiver wire.
-Before manager Don Mattingly wrote up his lineup card, there’s a good chance he had to introduce himself to a few of the newcomers.
+Mattingly wrote up his lineup card, there’s a good chance he had to introduce himself to a few of the newcomers.

+“We’ve just got to try to hold down the fort and get some guys back, survive this trip and see where we’re at,” the manager said.
+“This one felt good.
+We’ve been through a lot.”

 There were plenty of rookies in the dugout, but the only one in the starting lineup was highly touted prospect fielder Monte Harrison, who played center field and went 0 for 3 with three strikeouts in his major league debut.